Admission to Oregon State University

 Degree Seeking Postbaccalaureate

-Students who would like to earn a subsequent undergraduate degree from OSU or complete prerequisites for a graduate program at OSU may apply for degree seeking postbaccalaureate admission through the Office of Admissions.
-Applicants for consideration must submit an admission application along with official transcripts of all college work by the application deadline.
+Students who would like to earn a subsequent undergraduate degree from OSU may apply for degree seeking postbaccalaureate admission through the Office of Admissions.
+Postbaccalaureate applicants are asked to select a major in the application and must submit official transcripts of all college work by the application deadline.
 Generally, applicants must meet the following admission requirements:

 • Have a bachelor’s degree or equivalent from a regionally accredited institution